 Hurricane Matthew hit the east coast of the United States, including both North and South Carolina in October 2016.
 Marion County, S.C. experienced wind gusts of up to 60 mph and received 10-12 inches of rain, with some areas measuring as much as 17.8 inches.
 Hurricane Matthew did an estimated $4.8 billion in damage to 50 counties in North Carolina.

 BDM has been working in Marion County, S.C. and some surrounding counties since September 2017.
 Since April 2018, BDM is working out of a housing site in Lumberton, NC to serve homeowners in both states who are still recovering from this storm or the flooding that happened because of it.
 This rebuilding site was scheduled to close on August 2, 2020 but has closed early due to COVID-19 concerns.

 Puerto Rico, Hurricane Maria Recovery

-Hurricane Maria hit Puerto Rico on September 20, 2017 as a Category 4 storm with 155-mph winds, causing an estimated $90 million in damage to infrastructure, services, agriculture and structures, and leaving Puerto Ricans with little or no consistent access to power, safe water, and resources.
+Hurricane Maria hit Puerto Rico on September 20, 2017 as a Category 4 storm with 155-mph winds, causing an estimated $90 billion in damage to infrastructure, services, agriculture and structures, and leaving Puerto Ricans with little or no consistent access to power, safe water, and resources.

 All seven of Church of the Brethren congregations in Puerto Rico, and their communities, were among those affected by the hurricanes.
 BDM began partnering with the Church of the Brethren Puerto Rico district immediately following the hurricane by providing emergency funding and materials.
 BDM is currently working with the district Recovery Committee on a home repair and construction program to benefit church members and their communities.
 See project details

 Local Response and Short-term Response

 Information on volunteer needs for local and short-term area responses and individual work weeks can be found on the Short-term Response page.
 Currently, there are no Short-Term Response weeks available but more volunteer opportunities are being planned.